LoganCDK/mystudyJAVASDA/CODE_OF_CONDUCT.md

 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
-* Other conduct which could reasonably b
+* Other conduct which could reasonably be con